LL-37 (5mg)

 LL-37 Peptide and Cancer Cells

 Studies(10) are ongoing to explore the potential of the peptide in cancer cell development.
-Studies(10) have suggested that LL-37 may inhibit gastric cancer cell proliferation by way of activation of bone morphogenetic protein signaling system.
-The main aim of this research(10) was to consider the potential of LL-37 as an immunotherapeutic agent, or consider the potential of LL-37 peptide as an adjuvant in eliminating cancer cells from the host system.
-CpG oligodeoxynucleotides are widely considered to be immunotherapeutic agents as it appears to promote the tumor suppressing activities in the body.
+These studies have suggested that the peptide may inhibit gastric cancer cell proliferation by activating the bone morphogenetic protein signaling system.
+The main aim of this research was to consider the potential of LL-37 as an immunotherapeutic agent or consider the potential of LL-37 peptide as an adjuvant in eliminating cancer cells from the host system.
+CpG oligodeoxynucleotides are widely considered to be immunotherapeutic compounds as they appear to promote the tumor-suppressing activity.
 When presented with LL-37, researchers reported that the peptide LL-37 appeared to increase the CpG oligodeoxynucleotides sensitivity in lymphocytes.

 LL-37 Peptide and GI Tract